 Our support teams have received loads of questions on the benefits and technical aspects of setting up video conferencing for virtual classrooms.
-Here are our answers to some of the most frequently asked questions on virtual classrooms, Zoom, eLearning video, and getting the most out of your LMS when shifting to remote training.
+Here are our answers to some of the most frequently asked questions on virtual classrooms, Zoom, eLearning video, and getting the most out of Lambda Learn LMS when shifting to remote training.

 - What is a virtual classroom?